 I also forgot to add the parsley to the dish while I was photographing it, so imagine green specks in the skillet shots.
 Then again, the parsley is optional as well.
 So, totally up to you.

-A relatively new technique I’m introducing in this recipe is using creamed cauliflower to thicken the juices and create a sauce.
-It’s great for making sauces and gravies.
-And if you’re roasting a cauliflower, get 2 and use the remaining cauliflower to make cauliflower rice to serve with this dish.
+A technique I'm introducing in this recipe is using creamed cauliflower to thicken the juices and create a sauce.
+Cauliflower is great for creating and thickening sauces and gravy.
+And if you're roasting a cauliflower, get two and use the remaining cauliflower to make cauliflower rice to serve with this dish.

 Chicken Marsala {dairy-free, grain-free}